Skip to contents

 Interpreting a QQ plot

-To help interpret the following QQ plots, we’ll compare each plot to matching kernel density plots.
+To help interpret the following QQ plots, we’ll compare each plot to its matching kernel density plot.

 Identical distributions